skirino/slides/slides/raft_fleet/slides.md

 - Tolerate failures of minority of consensus group members
     - tolerance for DC-failure is also nice to have
 - Automatically recover from non-critical node failure
-- (no persistence is needed)
+- (no persistence is needed for our purpose)

 ---

 ### Basic design

 - Use [Raft consensus algorithm](https://raft.github.io/)
-- Divide Raft implementation and other parts as separate libs
+- Divide Raft protocol implementation and other parts as separate libs
     - for clear separation of concerns
         - [`rafted_value`](https://github.com/skirino/rafted_value): Raft protocol implementation
         - [`raft_fleet`](https://github.com/skirino/raft_fleet): Running and managing multiple consensus groups in a cluster